MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 The predefined templates assume synchronization based on a business key.
 A business key is a key that the business wants to enforce uniformly across multiple systems (for example, both Dynamics 365 for Sales and Dynamics 365 for Operations).
 For example, a car rental company uses a car’s vehicle identification number (VIN) as a unique way to identify cars across all its internal systems.
 As another example, many Microsoft Dynamics customers might want to use the same customer ID for a customer in both Dynamics 365 for Sales and Dynamics 365 for Operations.
 We designed the Data Integration feature so that customers can use a business key across multiple systems.

 By default, Dynamics 365 for Sales doesn’t require a business key.
 To enable business keys, we will provide you a Dynamics 365 for Sales solution.
 After you import the solution into your Dynamics 365 for Sales system, the Data Integration projects will work.
 In general, we will augment Dynamics 365 for Sales either by using an existing field or by creating a new column for the business key.
 In the case of the Dynamics 365 for Sales entity, which we want to synchronize with the Dynamics 365 for Operations entity, we use the **Account.Account Number** field in Dynamics 365 for Sales, and make it both required and unique.
 You are responsible for making sure that there is a valid customer identification value in **Account.Account Number** field in Dynamics 365 for Sales.
 If there is no value in this field, we won’t synchronize the records from Dynamics 365 for Sales to Dynamics 365 for Operations.

+Addtionally, data in Dynamics 365 for Operations is only guaranteed to be unique with a combination of Legal Entity and the key of an entity.
+If you wish to integrate data from Dynamics 365 for Operations to Dynamics 365 for Sales, then the data you syncronize should be unique independent of Legal entity as well in same way we require data to be unique in Dynamics 365 for Sales.

 Eventually, we will enable data integration that doesn’t require business keys.
 Instead, mapping tables will be used.